retaildevcrews/capi-in-codespaces/docs/2-managed-aks-cluster.md

 ## Next

-Continue with [Add a NodePool](./2-add-nodepool.md) section.
+Continue with [Add a NodePool](./3-add-nodepool.md) lab.
 This lab will walk you through adding an additional NodePool to provisioned AKS cluster.